will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 At this point it is worth touching on another solution - prerendering - which achieves the same thing as universal rendering, but in a different way.

-## Angular prerendering
+## Prerendering

-Angular prerendering aims to solve the same problem as Angular Universal.
+Prerendering aims to solve the same problem as Angular Universal.

 In a nutshell, prerendering also serves up a server rendered version of your site which the client rendered version will then 'take over from'.
 How prerendering differs from universal rendering is that each page/route of your site is rendered at build time rather than run time.